-A multi-agency body known as the National Recruitment Agency (NRA) will be constructed by the government of India to conduct Common Eligibility Test (CET) for recruitment to various Group B & C posts.
+A multi-agency body known as the National Recruitment Agency (NRA) will be constructed by the government of India to conduct a Common Eligibility Test (CET) for recruitment to various Group B & C posts.
 NRA exam will be known as CET to be conducted for screening eligible candidates for the next level of examination required to fill vacancies in non-gazetted government posts.
-NRA would be a specialist body of the government responsible for bringing the state-of-the-art technology and best methods to the field of Central Government recruitment.
+NRA would be a specialist body of the government responsible for bringing state-of-the-art technology and best methods to the field of Central Government recruitment.

-The NRA will replace the first level of tests for Group B and C posts by a Common Eligibility Test (CET) to screen or shortlist the candidates for the mains examination.
+The NRA will replace the first level of tests for Group B and C posts with a Common Eligibility Test (CET) to screen or shortlist the candidates for the mains examination.
 The scores of CET will be valid for a period of 3 years.
 On average, over 2.5 crore to 3 crore candidates appear in each of these examinations every year.